DanDobrick/blog/README.md

   - Handle no new drafts (incl. new commit msg)
 - Change thor functions to be `thor draft publish` and `thor draft create`
 - Split up css into different files.
+- Fix broken css on tags page when there are multiple lines of tags

 ### Maybe
 - Get a generic image for "no_image" posts